 Scalability makes your quality assurance program easy to manage, even when the number of agents on your team increases or support conversation ticket volume grows.

 Your QA program’s ability to scale depends on the processes and tools you choose to manage it.
-While small support teams often run their QA program on Google or Excel spreadsheets, such systems are likely to fall apart when ticket volume increases.
-Graders end up spending more time navigating spreadsheets and entering data than on grading and analysis.
+While small support teams often run their QA program on Google or Excel spreadsheets, such systems often fall apart when ticket volume increases.
+Graders end up spending more time navigating spreadsheets than on grading and analysis.

 To make your QA program easy to scale, consider investing in a dedicated QA tool such as MaestroQA.
 A specialist QA tool provides graders with automated conversation review suggestions for different support channels, a simple way to log scores and feedback, and an organized dashboard to coach agents.
 Ultimately, it helps graders review a large number of support conversations in a more efficient way.

 MaestroQA also has a screen capture feature that allows QA mangers to look at a specific moment in the customer-agent conversation from the agent’s perspective.
 With this tool, QA managers can identity gaps in workflows and resources that are inhibiting their teams from performing at their best.